 Proving negligence is the biggest hurdle that any legal team must conquer.
 There are numerous ways to prove negligence, such as police reports, witness testimonies, and photographs.
 Expert witnesses may also be called in to strengthen the case.
 If the driver of the truck was under the influence of alcohol or drugs, any evidence to support the altered state can be used in court.
-If you are unsure if you have a case, a legal professional from Cantor Crane can help sort through the evidence and give you legal advice.
+If you are unsure if you have a case, a legal professional from Cantor Injury Lawyers can help sort through the evidence and give you legal advice.

 Speak with an experienced Arizona Truck Accident Lawyer Today!